 Yes, your holiday email marketing messages should include special promotions, but that doesn’t mean you should only send self-promotional messages during the holiday season.
 It’s essential that you send useful content as well or you could look like a spammer.
 You don’t want people to mark your messages as spam, which will hurt your future email deliverability, meaning more of your messages will go to spam and fewer will go to the inbox.

-As you create your holiday email marketing plan and schedule, strategize where useful content vs. promotional content fits in the sequences of messages you send to each buyer persona.
+As you create your holiday email marketing plan and schedule, strategize where useful content vs. promotional content fits in the sequences of messages you send to each niche target audience.

 Also, don’t keep sending the same promotional messages to everyone or to the same people over and over.
 Not only could this hurt your future deliverability (if engagement with the message is low or someone marks it as spam), but if the message didn’t work the first one, two, three, or more times, it’s unlikely it will ever work.
-No one wants to get the same promotional message (or a similar message) multiple times.
+And of course, no one wants to get the same promotional message (or a similar message) multiple times.

 4. Don’t Send Messages that Aren’t Mobile-Friendly

-About 50% of all email messages are opened on mobile devices, so it’s crucial that your holiday email marketing messages (and all of your email marketing messages for that matter) load quickly and correctly on mobile devices.
+About 50% of all email messages are opened on mobile devices today, so it’s crucial that your holiday email marketing messages (and all of your email marketing messages for that matter) load quickly and correctly on mobile devices.

-That means you need to test every message you send to ensure it renders exactly how you want it to on both desktop and mobile devices before you send it.
-This is easy to do using the preview feature in the email marketing tool of the Cannabiz Media License Database.
+That means you need to test each message you send to ensure it renders exactly how you want it to on both desktop and mobile devices before you send it.
+This is easy to do using the preview and test features in the email marketing tool of the Cannabiz Media License Database.

 5. Don’t Skip Tracking Results

 If you don’t track your holiday email marketing results, you can’t improve your strategy and results for future holiday campaigns.
-That means you should be tracking who opens your messages, what links they click on, what they do when they get to your website or complete the call-to-action in your messages, and more.
+Therefore, you should track who opens your messages, what links they click on, what they do when they get to your website or complete the call-to-action in your messages, and more.

-If you use the Cannabiz Media License Database, you can automatically track who opens your messages and what links they click from within your campaign performance data, which is available for every message you send.
+If you use the Cannabiz Media License Database, you can automatically track who opens your messages and what links they click from within your campaign performance data.
+This crucial data is available for every campaign you send.

 When these campaign metrics are combined with the website-level data you can get from UTM codes and Google Analytics, you can drill deep and determine which campaigns worked best, which need to be tweaked for the next holiday, and which need to be scrapped entirely.
 You can follow the link to learn more about tracking email marketing results.